 - Baking soda: Mix 3 tablespoons of baking soda and 3 tablespoons of lemon juice into a bowl of apple cider vinegar.
 Apply this paste all over your scalp and leave it on for 10 minutes.
 Wash it off with water.

 - Tea tree oil: Add a few drops of tea tree oil to coconut oil and massage it onto your scalp and hair.
 You can leave it on overnight before washing it off with a herbal shampoo.

-So, as you can see, you don’t need to spend a bunch of money to get rid of dandruff.
+So, you have learned about various types of dandruff and how to prevent them As you can see, you don’t need to spend a bunch of money to get rid of the white flakes on the scalp.
 Just making a few changes in your hair care routine and making use of home remedies can help you put an end to this problem effectively.
-So, comment below to let us know if this information helped you gain insight on your particular dandruff problem.
+Comment below to let us know if this information helped you gain insight into your particular dandruff problem.